Commercial Launch Vehicle Developers

 On July 11, 2021, Virgin Galactic's fourth crewed mission carried more than just the pilots: Dave Mackay and Michael Masucci who control the vehicle's flight and re-entry.
 The company's founder Richard Branson boarded the VSS Unity to take a 90 minute flight to the edge of space.
 This flight also included mission specialists Beth Moses, astronaut trainer; Virgin Galactic's engineer Colin Bennett; and Sirisha Bandla, a vice president of Virgin Galactic.

-Virgin Galactic's fifth crewed mission is planned for launch in 2023.
-The pilots are Frederick W. Sturckow and Michael Masucci who control the vehicle's flight and re-entry.
-The next 90-minute flight to the edge of space includes Beth Moses, astronaut trainer; Italian Air Force, Walter Villadei, mission lead, and Angelo Landolfi; and the National Research Council of Italy's Pantaleone Carlucci, aerospace engineer.
+Virgin Galactic's fifth crewed mission was the first commercial flight for Virgin Galactic, that launched on June 29, 2023.
+The pilots were Michael Masucci and Nicola Pecile who controlled the vehicle's flight and re-entry.
+The next 90-minute flight to the edge of space includes Colin Bennett, astronaut trainer; British, Walter Villadei, mission lead, and Angelo Landolfi; and the National Research Council of Italy's Pantaleone Carlucci, aerospace engineer.

-This will be a research mission, to evaluate the effects of the "transitional phase" from gravity to zero G on the human body.
-Crew members will wear sensors to measure physiological activity.
-Villadei will be wearing a special suit.
+This was a research mission, to evaluate the effects of the "transitional phase" from gravity to zero G on the human body.
+Crew members wore sensors to measure physiological activity.
+Villadei wore a special suit.

 Sierra Nevada Corp (SNC)